 I’d like to congratulate you on the launch of GB News.
 I am writing from RNID, the charity making life fully inclusive for deaf people and those with hearing loss or tinnitus.

 In your opening statement on the launch of GB News you told the nation that ‘on all of our programmes and platforms you’ll always know what’s going on and what the country is talking about’.
 It was therefore disappointing to us that your content so far has been broadcast, streamed and shared without subtitles.
-Both your linear channel and the clips shared across your social media channels have therefore been inaccessible for many of the 12 million people in the UK who are deaf or have hearing loss or tinnitus.
+Both your linear channel and the clips shared across your social media channels have therefore been inaccessible for many of the 12 million people in the UK who are deaf or have hearing loss and the 7.1 million who have tinnitus.

 Subtitles would allow deaf people to access your channel and be a part of the conversation that GB News wants to have with the nation.